Austin Hooper: 2016 season

 The Falcons finished the 2016 season atop the NFC South with an 11-5 record.
 On January 14, 2017, Hooper appeared in his first playoff game and caught a ten-yard pass as the Falcons defeated the Seattle Seahawks 36–20 in the NFC Wild Card Round.
-After the Falcons defeated the Green Bay Packers in the NFC Championship, they went on to face the New England Patriots in Super Bowl LI.
+After the Falcons defeated the Packers in the NFC Championship, they went on to face the New England Patriots in Super Bowl LI.
 During the game, Hooper made three receptions for 32 yards and scored a 19-yard touchdown in the second quarter of the Falcons 34–28 overtime loss.

 2017 season

 Hooper entered training camp slated as the starting tight end after the retirement of Jacob Tamme.
 He was named the starting tight end to begin the regular season under new offensive coordinator Steve Sarkisian.

 Hooper started the Falcons' season-opener at the Chicago Bears and made two receptions for a career-high 128 receiving yards and caught a career-long 88-yard touchdown reception thrown by quarterback Matt Ryan in a 23–17 victory.
 During a Week 4 contest against the Buffalo Bills, Hooper tied his then career-high with five receptions for 50 receiving yards during a 23–17 loss.
-On October 15, 2017, he caught a career-high seven passes for 48 yards in the Falcons' 20–17 loss to the Miami Dolphins.
+On October 15, 2017, he caught a career-high seven passes for 48 yards in the Falcons' 20–17 loss to the Dolphins.
 At the midpoint of the 16-game season, Hooper was second on the team in receiving yards only to All-Pro wide receiver Julio Jones.
 Overall, Hooper finished the 2017 season with 49 receptions for 526 receiving yards and three receiving touchdowns.

 2018 season

 Hooper remained as the Falcons' starting tight end going into the 2018 season.
-He scored his first receiving touchdown of the season in Week 2 against the Carolina Panthers.
+He scored his first receiving touchdown of the season in Week 2 against the Panthers.
 In Week 11, against the Cleveland Browns, he had a career-high 10 receptions for 56 yards and a touchdown in the loss.
 He finished the season with 71 receptions for 660 yards and four touchdowns.
 On January 15, 2019, Hooper was named to his first Pro Bowl as a replacement for Eagles tight end Zach Ertz.